Escaping the Trap of Anxiety

 Taking Back Your Life

 Taking back your life begins when you make the choice to confront your negative thinking and challenge it.
-This starts with asking yourself a simple question: ‘Am I in control of my thinking or are my thoughts controlling me?’In doing the opposite of what anxiety wants and dictates, learning to be comfortable with uncertainty, and being willingness to act, even in the face of your fear will afford you the freedom you seek.
+This starts with asking yourself a simple question: ‘Am I in control of my thinking or are my thoughts controlling me?’In doing the opposite of what anxiety wants and dictates, learning to be comfortable with uncertainty, and being willing to act, even in the face of your fear will afford you the freedom you seek.

 In his song Solsbury Hill, Peter Gabriel, he asks us as you feel your heart pounding with trepidation are you willing to leave the struggles behind, endure the pain for the sake of something better.
 Gabriel reminds us that taking the leap of faith towards a new, uncertain—and perhaps painful—place is worthwhile.